Afanasy Grigoriev: Biography

 Grigoriev was born a serf, owned by the Kretov family, and acquired freedom at the age of 22.

 By this time, he was a long-time apprentice to Moscow-based Gilardi family of Swiss architects.
 Giovanni Gilardi was the chief architect of continuously expanding Moscow Orphanage, Widow's House (public almshouse) and Catherine's Institute; his son, Domenico Gilardi, inherited the family practice and managed rebuilding of these and other public structures after the devastating Fire of 1812.

 Grigoriev, like Domenico, studied architecture and crafts in Francesco Camporesi workshop in Moscow Kremlin.
 In 1808-1847, Grigoriev was formally employed by the Widow's House, first as assistance to the Gilardis, then as the chief architect of this institution.
 Grigoriev worked for (or with) the Gilardis on all of their Moscow projects, growing from an apprentice to lead architect.
 He and Domenico Gilardi usually receive equal credit on their joint 1820s buildings, including Sukhanovo and Vlakhernskoye-Kuzminki.
 Grigoriev's own, undisputed, work can be found in Prechistenka Street, where he built two extant, adjacent upper-class houses.

-The first, a city estate of Alexander Khrushyov, is noted for a complex plan that integrates two different facades - a stern Ionic order facing Preschistenka and an ornate, joyful facade with double Ionic columns and a raised terrace overlooking Khruschyovsky Lane.
+The first, a city estate of Alexander Khrushyov, is noted for a complex plan that integrates two different facades - a stern Ionic order facing Prechistenka and an ornate, joyful facade with double Ionic columns and a raised terrace overlooking Khruschyovsky Lane.
 The building houses Alexander Pushkin museum since 1957.

 The second, a symmetrical Lopukhin (later Stanitsky) House, also employing Ionic order, houses Leo Tolstoy museum.
 Both buildings retained all original exterior and some of interior artwork, and are rated as finest examples of Moscow Empire style.

 His most important project out of Moscow is the Ershovo estate near Zvenigorod.
 The Trinity Cathedral (1826–1828), destroyed in World War II, was rebuilt in 1990s (photo photo).